North Carolina Head-On Collision Lawyers

 Our Car Accident Case Results

-Our North Carolina car accident lawyers have a successful track record of securing substantial jury awards and settlements (see disclaimer below).
+Our car accident lawyers have a successful track record of securing substantial jury awards and settlements (see disclaimer below).
 One of our recent car accident lawsuits involved multiple claims against multiple defendants.
-Tragically, a family of four was killed during roadwork on a North Carolina highway.
+Tragically, a family of four was killed during roadwork on a NC highway.

 Their vehicle was struck by two different big rigs, killing the family.
 This complicated case required the full investigative resources of our firm.
 For example, we subpoenaed data from Google regarding the flow of traffic.
 Ultimately, multiple claims were settled for a total of $9.45 million (see disclaimer below).